mbelluzzo/openBBT/README.md

 * requirements
   * Defines the bundles being tested and the bundles required for proper test execution
-  * Used by `run.sh` to determine if an environment has the required bundles installed and can run tests
+  * Used by `run-bbt.sh` to determine if an environment has the required bundles installed and can run tests
 * clr-installer.yaml
   * Defines a raw image